khbence/ParameterEstimationCOVID/plotting_scripts/README.md

 # Plotting scripts

-The script is NOT YET ready, the following guideline is not yet valid!

 To run the scripts, and evaluate the data coming from the simulator, one should use the *plotterpp(std_ip, agst_ip, tr_ip, scen_names, title, std_flag, agst_flag, tr_flag)* function.
 An example for its usage can be seen in the *main.m* file.
 Now let's list its inputs:

   - *std_ip* : a cell array of strings, which contains the file names and paths of the standard outputs